gradualcolors/l2d2-demo/README.md

 2. Screenshot Capture does not work in iOS Safari
 3. Comic World.
 4. Overflow div issues with iOS devices.
+5. Default Live2D eye blinking reverts some motions/expressions after finishing.
-5. Will find more as testing becomes public
+6. Will find more as testing becomes public

 ## [To Do List](#to-do-list)
 1. Add pause button to auto play